zq99/snake-game-excel-vba/README.md

-# Snake game in Excel VBA
+# Snake Game in Excel VBA

 This is a version of the game Snake I wrote in Excel using VBA.